willfurnass/sheffield_hpc/sharc/software/apps/CASTEP.rst

    module load apps/castep/16.11/intel-15.0.7-openmpi-2.0.1

-As an example of a parallel submission, we will calculate the bandstructure of graphite following the tutorial at http://www.castep.org/Tutorials/BandStructureAndDOS
+As an example of a parallel submission, we will calculate the bandstructure of graphite following the CASTEP `Band Structure and DOS <http://www.castep.org/Tutorials/BandStructureAndDOS>`_ tutorial.

 After connecting to ShARC (see :ref:`ssh`),
 start an interactive session with the ``qrsh`` or ``qrshx`` command.
-Download and decompress the example input files with the commands
+Download and decompress the example input files with the commands:

 .. code-block:: bash